kengibson1111/go-stdlib/README.md

   not cover the use of HMAC after encryption for authentication purposes.
 The AES encryption algorithm is used.
   Pretty cool to show off, but not realistic because of lack of authentication.

+## crypto/des

+* cbcdecrypter - example using CBC in order to decrypt encrypted CBC data.
+From the output, notice the difference between what is hex-encoded, hex-decoded, and unencrypted.
+In this case, the first block of ciphertext has the IV for the rest of the ciphertext.
+That doesn't have to always be the case, but it is common.
+  So if you want to create a custom encryption/decryption strategy, go against the norm.
+Put the IV somewhere else.
+This example does not cover the use of HMAC in order to authenticate before decrypting.
+Triple DES encryption algorithm is used.

+* cbcencrypter - example using CBC in order to encrypt.
+The IV is a random value in the first ciphertext block.
+That doesn't have to always be the case, but it is common.
+So if you want to create a custom encryption/decryption strategy, go against the norm.
+Put the IV somewhere else.
+This example does not cover the use of HMAC after encryption for authentication purposes.
+Triple DES encryption algorithm is used.

 ## crypto/hmac

 This builds upon the hash algorithm samples.
 Encryption/decryption without authentication allows a